Give in your Will

 Large or small, every gift in a Will is valuable to Landmark and makes a vital difference to our work.
 Your gift could help make an enduring contribution to the rich architectural heritage that surrounds us.

-We've teamed up with Bequeathed so you can make your Will for Good using their free online service, which is safe, secure and convenient.
-It's available for addresses in England, Wales and Northern Ireland.
+It’s one of those jobs many of us put off, but having an up-to-date will is important.
+We've teamed up with Bequeathed so you can make your Will For Good using their free online service, which is safe, secure and convenient.

 Simply follow the steps to get started online.
-A legal professional will advise you on your draft will in a 30-minute appointment, in person, or over the phone.
-Once it's completed they'll store your will securely at no cost.
+A legal professional will then advise you in a free 30-minute appointment, in person, or over the phone.
+They’ll help you with getting it signed and witnessed and store it for you, also free of charge.

 There is never any charge for a standard will, which is suitable for most people.
 If your circumstances are more complex and you require further legal advice, the legal firm will explain what's needed and give you a quote to consider.